mkonda/mkonda.github.io/_posts/2018-08-15-startup-recruiting-tools.md

 though.
 One thing we did that helped here was to ask explicitly where each firm was sourcing from.
 That way, we could use firms with different approaches.

+As an employer or an employee, anyone dealing with recruiters needs to make sure they understand the recruiter's incentive structures - at least in principle - and weigh that as they digest the recruiter's recommendations.

 Ultimately, recruiting is a lot like sales.
 You need to find the right people and convince them that you are the right place for them.